emmercm/www/src/blog/_postgres-audit-triggers.md

 **The additional queries are guaranteed to add latency.**

 There's no way around it, the function will double the number of rows being changed on every write statement.
+Any indexes you add to audit tables will make this even worse.
+Because of this, it is recommended to only use this strategy for lower-throughput tables, otherwise you may want to explore a change data capture ("CDC") solution.

 **The trigger has to use an `EXECUTE` statement for re-usability.**